MicrosoftDocs/visualstudio-docs/docs/python/interactive-repl.md

 ## Using the interactive window

 Once the interactive window is open, you can start entering code line-by-line at the `>>>` prompt.
 The interactive window executes each line as you enter it, which includes importing modules, defining variables, and so on.
-You can see this in the first two lines shown in the graphic below:
+You can see this in the graphic below:

 ![Python interactive window](media/interactive-window.png)